open-eid/libcdoc/doc/tool.md

 ## Encryption

-Common syntax for encrypting one of more files for one or more recipients is following:
+The general syntax for encrypting files for one or more recipients is the following:

 ```bash
 cdoc-tool encrypt --rcpt RECIPIENT [--rcpt...] [-v1] [--genlabel]